donkoralle/template_oer_v1/README.md

-# 📘 XXX – Lecture Materials
+# 📘 Course Materials: XXX

-This repository contains materials used in the lecture **"XXX"** taught in XXX at the [IMC University of Applied Sciences Krems](https://www.imc.ac.at/).
+This repository contains materials used in the course taught at the [IMC University of Applied Sciences Krems](https://www.imc.ac.at/).
 The materials are shared to support learning, collaboration, and adaptation by educators, students, practitioners, and of course: you 😉.

 ---